 runDisney Corral Definitions

-Corral: Groups of runners assigned starting position based on projected race pace.
-At recent runDisney events, they are lettered A through H.
+Corral: Groups of runners assigned starting positions based on projected race pace.
+At older runDisney events, they are lettered A through H.

 Corral Assignments: Runners submit estimated finish times.
-Proof of time for the half marathon (from a previous race) should be submitted if you expect to finish before 2:45.
+Proof of time for the half marathon (from a previous race) should be submitted if you expect to finish in 2 hours or less.
 5K and 10K runners do NOT submit proof of time.
 You are seeded base on your estimated finish times that you supply at registration.

 Friends/Family in different corrals: You can drop back to the lower corral, but you cannot move up.
-If Susie has a D corral bib and Jane has an F corral bib, Susie can run from F corral with Jane, but Jane cannot move up to D corral.
+If Susie has an A corral bib and Jane has an C corral bib, Susie can run from C corral with Jane, but Jane cannot move up to A corral.

 Who will know?
 The corrals are monitored by volunteers.
 They take their jobs seriously and check to make sure the proper folks are entering the proper corrals.